 Hi, fellow readers let’s start our fresh topic SpringBoot with How to create a spring boot project.
 Spring was a well-evolved java based framework to develop web applications.
-Within the past few years of the time, Spring has introduced their newest addition, Spring Boot to create a well-written, easily configurable, just run level Spring application.
+Within the past few years of the time, Spring has introduced its newest addition, Spring Boot to create a well-written, easily configurable, just running level Spring application.
 Let’s start with how we can create a spring boot app easily.

 Topics I’m going to discuss,

 - Create Spring Boot Project Using Spring Initializr

 - More hard ways to generate Spring Boot Project